 - If you need to send your execution report after each execution, then for report generation again, you need to write a bunch of codes.

-To solve those problems, we can use the TestNG with our script by simply plug-in or adding that with our automation script.
-Its just like Selenium, which means by using Selenium WebDriver, we can operate Launch the browser, loading a URL without writing any extra codes on our own.
-Like this, TestNG also comes in the form of Jar.
-Once we have added to our framework, then we will get lots of predefined ready-made functionalities, and we can use those functionalities.
+To solve those problems, we can use TestNG with our script by simply plugging in or adding that with our automation script.
+It is just like Selenium, which means by using Selenium WebDriver, we can operate Launch the browser, loading a URL without writing any extra codes on our own.

 Key Points Of TestNG Framework